babelfish-for-postgresql/babelfish_project_website/faq.md

 # Babelfish: Frequently asked questions

-This page contains some of the most frequently asked question related to Babelfish and MS SQL server compatibility.
+This page contains some of the most frequently asked question related to Babelfish- and MS SQL server- compatibility.

 ## Can we use Babelfish for free?

 Yes, Babelfish can be used free of charge.
-It is Open Source software which is provided under the terms of the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+It is Open Source software which is provided under the terms of the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0) and [PostgreSQL license](https://www.postgresql.org/about/licence/).

 ## Is Babelfish 100% compatible with MS SQL?